Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/user-guide/03-searching-and-filtering.md

 # Searching and Filtering

-The Package Manager provides powerful search and filtering capabilities to help you quickly find the components you need.
+The Marketplace provides powerful search and filtering capabilities to help you quickly find the components you need.
 This guide explains how to effectively use these features to narrow down your search results.

 ## Using the Search Functionality